 What We Do:

-The Assessing Department also serves as the primary source of property information in the City by maintaining the most current data for more than 61,000 parcels, consisting of approximately 58,000 real and 4,000 personal property parcels.
+The Assessing Department also serves as the primary source of property information in the City by maintaining the most current data for approximately 61,500 parcels, consisting of approximately 57,000 real and 4,500 personal property parcels.
 These include Ad Valorem, Industrial Facility Tax (IFT), Obsolete Property Rehabilitation Act (OPRA), Tax Increment Financing Authority (TIFA), Downtown Development Authority (DDA), Brownfield Authority and Renaissance Zone properties.
 The Assessing Department property information database is available to the public via internet access, and is the information backbone supporting the databases of the City’s Treasury, Planning, Building, Water, Rental, and Property Maintenance Departments.
 Without the Assessing Department’s perpetual diligence in keeping this information current, the integrity of the data relied on by all of these other departments would be compromised.